 The borrower may continue to pay, and the lender may request that the borrower pay, interest or principal payments on outstanding debt on or after the payment due date, so long as the payment due date was scheduled before the date of origination of a Main Street loan.
-The borrower may also refinance debt that is maturing no later than 90 days from the date of such refinancing.
+The borrower may also refinance debt that is maturing no later than 90 days from the date of such refinancing (such refinancing may not be done at origination of the MSLP loan, unless it is a qualifying MSPLF refinancing).